yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 - `opts`: Required, the options of the notification, which is a table:
   - `title`: Required, the title of the notification, which is a string.
   - `content`: Required, the content of the notification, which is a string.
-  - `timeout`: Required, the timeout of the notification, which is an non-negative float in seconds.
+  - `timeout`: Required, the timeout of the notification, which is a non-negative float in seconds.
   - `level`: Optional, the level of the notification, which is a string accepts `"info"`, `"warn"`, and `"error"`.
 Default is `"info"`.

 ```lua